teamshares/shoelace/docs/pages/components/radio-button.md

 ---
 meta:
   title: Radio Button
-  description: Radios buttons allow the user to select a single option from a group using a button-like control.
+  description: Shoelace's radios buttons, more commonly called segmented controls, allow the user to select a single option from a group using a button-like control.
 layout: component
 ---